 Ingredients

-Tahini - I use a smooth, spreadable tahini that comes in a squeezable bottle from Amazon.
+Tahini - What is tahini?
+It is a creamy paste made from ground sesame seeds.
+I use a smooth, spreadable tahini that comes in a squeezable bottle from Amazon.
 The best part?
 No messy stirring!
 Unlike some brands where the oil separates and you have to mix with a solid mass of sesame paste, this one just needs a quick shake before using.

 Important Note: Since tahini flavors vary by brand, make sure you like the one you have before using it in this sauce!